jerrode/media/pitch.md

 Monoliths are the most popular primarily because logic and code are tightly coupled in a single deployable stack.
 Microservices are a collection of specific services that, when orchestrated properly, create a decentralized application with many stacks.

 Monoliths are popular for a good reason.
-They have low devop architecture demands while provide a single point of logic and code for transparent operations.
+They have low devop architecture demands while providing a single point of logic and code for transparent operations.
 However, monoliths can be difficult to scale because of language limitations and bottlenecks.
 Over time, monoliths accrue technical debt if not maintained properly and refactoring code may require an entire application redesign.
 Testing monoliths can be very tricky since logic is deeply embedded.

-Microservices are notoriously hard to orchestrate properly which leads to service coupling and high technical debt.
+Microservices are notoriously hard to orchestrate properly which lead to service coupling and high technical debt.
 In the worst case, the coupling and poor architecture leads to a Microservice Monolith which has extreme technical debt and vast performance limitations.
-However, microservices has been made popular by successful companies like Netflix, Amazon and Google who have nearly mastered orchestration with custom tooling and a team of thousands of engineers.
+However, microservices has been made popular by successful companies like Netflix, Amazon, and Google who have nearly mastered orchestration with custom tooling and a team of thousands of engineers.
 Microservices are powerful when orchestrated properly.
 They provide an environment where services can be separately deployed and optimized for the highest performance.